 Published on December 15th, 2019 | by Kyle Field0

-Tesla Installed The Solarglass Roof On Our New Home — CleanTechnica Exclusive
+Tesla Installed The Solar Roof On Our New Home — CleanTechnica Exclusive

 December 15th, 2019 by Kyle Field

-Our roof is comprised of the smaller and short-lived version 2 of the solar tiles, whereas version 3 of the Solarglass Roof tiles is significantly larger, letting Tesla’s customers harness more power per tile.
+Because we were so early in the process, our Tesla Solar Roof uses version 2 of Tesla’s Solar Roof tiles.
+The smaller version 2 tiles look and feel a lot more like the roof tiles common in Spanish tile, slate, or concrete tile roofs.
+The newer version 3 of Tesla’s Solar Roof tiles are significantly larger, letting Tesla’s customers generate even more solar power per tile.
 More importantly, the larger tiles are easier for Tesla to manufacture and install.

 On the construction side of things, we worked with Tesla directly to scope out the size of the system.
 We sent them the roof plan and some of the blueprints for the house.
 From there, they determined what size system they could install on the roof and asked us how much output we wanted from it.
 They were able to scale the system up to a fixed maximum power output based on the layout of the roof or scale it down by replacing roof tiles with photovoltaic cells in them with non-producing glass tiles.